FAForever/wiki-pages/Learning/Adjacency-Bonus.md

 ### ![mass_icon.png](/images/learning/adjacency/mass_icon.png =25x) Mass

 The values in this table are given for **one** mass producing structure next to a 4x4 building; more mass producing structures would increase the discount.
 The typical discount value is to give you an idea of what you would most commonly see in game, and should not be used for calculations.
+Buildings which give mass discount bonuses

 | Mass Producing Structures 	| Discount for one structure 	| Production Bonus for all storages 	| Comments 	|
 |---	|---	|---	|---	|